sutta » mn » Majjhima Nikāya 114

 ‘Diṭṭhipaṭilābhampāhaṁ, bhikkhave, duvidhena vadāmi—

-‘I say that there are two ways of acquiring views:
+‘I say that there are two acquisitions of views:

 sevitabbampi, asevitabbampi;